HPCSys-Lab/simwave/miniwave/README.md

 # Miniwave - Minimum Simwave

-Python wrapper for forward wave propagation.
+Miniwave is a streamlined version of Simwave, tailored mainly for educational use and benchmarking of computational systems.
+Its backend implements only the wave propagation kernel (no absorbing layers, boundary conditions, etc). miniwave.py is a Python wrapper for the forward wave propagation.

 # Dependencies